mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 It is only possible to recover from panics that were initiated in the same goroutine.

-The following simple example demonstrates using `panic` and `recover`.
+The following simple example demonstrate using `panic` and `recover`.
 However, expected errors such as dividing by zero should not be handled using `panic` and `recover`.